How to Use Photograph Prompts to Motivate English Language Learners to Write

 After students have had time to write their responses, encourage them to share their work with their partner and to offer each other one compliment and one suggestion.
 Then ask them if they want to share their writing entries aloud with the class.
 This is another opportunity to validate their writing with comments such as:

 "I got goose bumps when I heard you read that."

 "What Fabio sees is different from what Laura sees.
 How interesting that they’re looking at the same picture but they each see something so different."

 "I heard you tell me 'where' and 'what' and 'why'.
 Many details!"

 I don't recommend this step if writing to a photo prompt is a regular writing journal activity.
 However, I do recommend this step if you are using this approach as an assignment separate from daily journal writing.

 Once students have completed their writing, allow them to pair-edit their work before they share it out to the class.

 Have resources available for them such as spelling dictionaries, bilingual dictionaries, and regular English dictionaries.
 The best ones I’ve used for English language learners are picture dictionaries.

 Provide them with a rubric so they know how many points they can earn for their writing work and how the points are broken down.

-While I don’t place heavy emphasis on grammar and writing mechanics for my less proficient ESL students, I think it’s important to include these on the rubric as part of the overall score.
+While I don’t place heavy emphasis on grammar and writing mechanics for my less proficient students, I think it’s important to include these on the rubric as part of the overall score.